 The mythical dragon represents all that is best, the mastery of the other four animals.
 When you are able to win without someone else losing, you have achieved the dragon solution.
 It is one of the strongest animals, using all parts of its body to defend, often in winding, circular movements.

 The Dragon represents Shaolin discipline.
-Discipline means listening and following directions, especially from parents and teachers; doing chores without complaining; keeping your room clean; and practicing kung fu.
+And more specifically SELF-DISCIPLINE.
+For younger students, discipline means listening and following directions, especially from parents and teachers; doing chores without complaining; keeping your room clean; and practicing kung fu.
+As we grow older, self-discipline is key to success in school and in our careers.